wladwnt/wled/V20_Mini/README.md

-Mini Version In einem Gehäuse von Hammond
+Mini Version in einem Gehäuse von Hammond